dimohy/SnowBlazor/README.md

 `SnowBlazor` is a simple demo of snowfall using `Blazor.Extensions.Canvas`.

-I used .NET 6 Preview 1 and Blazor Webassembly.
+I used .NET 6 and Blazor Webassembly.

 ## Under study